-Mr. Hoag co-founded Technology Crossover Ventures, a private equity and venture capital firm, in 1995 and continues to serve as a founding General Partner.
-In addition to the board of directors of the Company, Mr. Hoag currently serves on the boards of directors of the following public companies: Netflix, Inc., Peloton Interactive, Inc. and Zillow Group, Inc. Mr. Hoag previously served on a number of other boards of directors of public and private companies.
+Committee Memberships: •Compensation-Chair •Section 16-Chair Mr. Hoag co-founded Technology Crossover Ventures, a private equity and venture capital firm, in 1995 and continues to serve as a founding General Partner.
+In addition to the board of directors of the Company, Mr. Hoag currently serves on the boards of directors of the following public companies: Netflix, Inc., Peloton Interactive, Inc. and Zillow Group, Inc. Mr. Hoag also serves on the boards of directors of several private companies.
+Mr. Hoag previously served on a number of other boards of directors of public and private companies.
 Mr. Hoag is also on the Board of Trustees of Northwestern University and Vanderbilt University, and the Investment Advisory Board of the University of Michigan.
 Mr. Hoag holds an M.B.A. from the University of Michigan and a B.A. from Northwestern University.